BMeyerKC/meteor-knockout/readme.md

 Currently, MappedQuery for [Knockout.meteor] does not work - it is not due to this package - but a library issue.

 ## Demos
-I am working on a full demo - to be released soon
+I am working on a full demo - to be released soon.

 The dynamic_finders demo in [Knockout.Meteor](https://github.com/steveluscher/knockout.meteor) works - remove the client dir and run "mrt add knockout".